Updating personal information

 Can I request that I receive all communications electronically?

+Yes.
 You do not have to receive paper shareholder documentation.
 Many shareholders choose to receive their communications electronically.
-Equiniti provide a free, convenient online service, Shareview, where you can access your shareholding online quickly and easily.
+Our Registrars provide a free, convenient and secure Investor Centre where you can access your shareholding online quickly and easily.

 How can I transfer my shares to someone else?